lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 In practice, implementing the routing messages in the Presenter is the right choice.

-## Challenges
+## Changing Scenes

-### Maintaining the Utility of Storyboards
+### Storyboards

-Storyboards provide a number of advantages other than simply reducing the need to hand-code view configurations.
-Storyboards document application flow and view associations.
-Instantiating from a storyboard causes  `awakeFromNib()`  to be called, which is used to configure the VIP stack and can perform post-IB injections.
+Storyboards provide a number of advantages other than simply reducing the need to hand-code view layouts.
+Storyboards document the layout and flow of the app.
+When a Segue instantiates a ViewController, it calls `awakeFromNib()`, which is used to configure the VIP stack and can perform post-IB injections.

-In most cases, the use of Storyboards is not counter to the architecture of VIPER Routers.
+In most cases, using Storyboards is not counter to the architecture of a VIPER Router.
 The only unusual situation is when using NavigationControllers.
 Using Segue, a child ViewController of a NavigationController can by-pass the parent when initating a sibling - or so it seems.
-The Segue ultimately calls the Nav's `pushViewController(_:animated:)`
+The Segue ultimately calls the NavigationController's `pushViewController(_:animated:)` .

+In order to accomodate this

 ### Passing Data between Controllers